Peter-Lam/Ransomware-Detection-Mechanism/README.md

 Ransomware-Detection-Mechanism
 ==============================
 [![Build Status](https://travis-ci.com/TranAlan/Ransomware-Detection-Mechanism.svg?token=XYhputEuMBMoSF6Pp5xP&branch=master)](https://travis-ci.com/TranAlan/Ransomware-Detection-Mechanism)
 Ransomware Detection Mechanism (RDM) is a tool for both combining machine learning to detect ransomware viruses within a network and to collect, visualize, and analyze IOCs for emotet.
 This is a 2020 University of Ottawa undergraduate honours project.
+For more a detailed summary of our work, checkout our report " \Report-Ransomware_Detection_using_Supervised Learning.pdf"

 ## Project Members
 * [Alan Tran](https://www.linkedin.com/in/alantran29/)